-The D.Min. is a 30-credit degree, designed to be completed in three years.
+The DMin is a 30-credit degree, designed to be completed in three years.
 The program requires:

-- Six 3-credit intensive courses (one per term for two years)
+- Six 3-credit intensive courses (one per term for two years); students can attend in-person or virtually.

 - Three 2-credit research online courses

 - One ministry project with thesis